-*

 * * * * * * * * * * * * * * *

-Cheryl has been traveling to Europe for more than sixteen years.
+Cheryl has been traveling to Europe, particularly Italy, for more than fourteen years.
 Her interest in Italy, its history, art and rich culture led her to purchase property near Orvieto, allowing her to spend more time there.
 Cheryl’s exploration of Italy include the regions of Tuscany, Umbria, Lazio, as well as the areas around Venice and south towards Sorrento.
 She continues to travel into Italy’s less traveled regions, and enjoys sharing her discoveries with others.
 Relaxed, leisurely tours (www.italianexcursion.com) are her specialty with an emphasis on the comfort of her guests.
 Cheryl spends the rest of her time near the beach in San Diego, cavorting with her two small grandchildren.
 She’s an avid reader, health advocate and community volunteer.
 Her career as a social worker brings an understanding of people’s needs to the tour business.

 www.slowtraveltours is an affiliation of small-group tour operators who offer personalized trips in Italy, France and other European countries.